json-api/json-api/_format/1.1/index.md

 a profile, and the meaning assigned to those elements, **MUST NOT** change over time or else the profile **MUST** be considered a new profile with a new URI.

+> Note: When a profile changes its URI, a huge amount of interoperability is lost.
+> Users that reference the new URI will not have their messages understood by
+> implementations still aware only of the old URI, and vice-versa.
+Accordingly,
+> it's important to design your profile so that it can evolve without its URI
+> needing to change.
+See ["Revising a Profile"](#profiles-updating) for details.

 Finally, a profile **MUST NOT**:

 1. assume that, if it is supported, then other specific profiles will be